MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 to verify the account has been successfully configured.

-You may have to repeat this process after a certain period (usually a few weeks to a few months based on the refresh token validity configured in your organization).
+You may have to repeat this process after a certain period, depending on the refresh token validity in your organization.
+Generally, the refresh token validity is a few weeks to a few months.
 AzureCliCredential will prompt you to sign in again.

 ### Authenticating a user account with Azure CLI